gmetais/gmetais.github.io/_posts/2015-02-06-css_colors_palette.markdown

 Try to maintain a small palette.

-Switching to a CSS pre-compiler such as Less or Sass can help.
+You can achieve this by switching to a CSS pre-compiler such as Less or Sass.
 Set a list of authorised colors in variables and don't allow any other color that is not a variable to be set on a property.

 Be extra-careful with colors close to each other.
 This tool can help you by telling wich colors could be merged as the human eye wouldn't see the diffences: [css-colorguard][css-colorguard].